dzulfiqarfr/jakpost-graphics/2022/2022-01-18-bali-domestic-travelers/README.md

 The chart:
 - added five more provinces, so the chart covers top 10 provinces;
-- added a line to tell the national average of the share of foreign guests;
+- added a line to tell the national average of the share of foreign guests; and
 - added minor visual improvements.